git-pull/website/code/python/structure.rst

 Make tasks
 ----------

-There are many utility commands which are commonly used but require a lot of remembering / typing.
+`make(1)`_ is a popular utility on POSIX-like systems to save common commands across codebases/checkouts.
 For convenience, these can be stored in tasks in *Makefile* to prevent unnecessary repetition.

 To ensure uniformity and max interoperability across developer systems, `Make`_ tasks are used.
 In addition, makefiles make use of variables via command